WanChiChen/COP-4331C-Project/Artifacts/Sprint7Responsibilities.md

 ## William Chen/wc6255:
-  -User Story 7 - Player can use equipment and skills
+  -Finished user Story 7 - Player can use equipment and skills

-  -User Story 16 - Player can change control options
+  -Finished user Story 16 - Player can change control options

-  -User Story 18 - Player can unlock new skills
+  -Finished user Story 18 - Player can unlock new skills

   -Wrote unit tests for user story 18